mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 * a **ServerEndpoint** class
 * a **Client** to send messages or receive events

-To demonstrate several events i have created a base ServerEndpoint class and a simple client in Javascript.
+To demonstrate several events I have created a base ServerEndpoint class and a simple client in Javascript.

 ***